pydicom/pydicom/doc/old/working_with_waveforms.rst

   StopIteration

-If the *Channel Sensitivity Correction Factor* is available for a given channel then it will be applied to the raw channel data, otherwise the raw data will be used.
+If the *Channel Sensitivity Correction Factor* is available for a given channel then it will be applied to the raw channel data.
 If you need the raw data without any corrections then you can use the :func:`~pydicom.waveform_data_handlers.numpy_handler.generate_multiplex` function with the *as_raw* keyword parameter instead: